- Two-Time NFCA Midwest Region Coaching Staff of the Year (2013 & 2014)

 The underclassmen finished with a collective .277 average, 47 doubles, 19 home runs and 124 RBIs.
 After being led by seniors in 2009, Nebraska's top five hitters included one freshman, two sophomores and two juniors in 2010.
 Those five hitters combined to bat .328 with 53 doubles, 34 home runs, 157 RBIs and 159 runs scored.

 In 2012, NU walked a then-school-record 204 times to post a .389 on-base percentage, the second-highest mark in school history, trailing only the mark from the year before.
-Nebraska also ranked third in program history with 270 RBIs, a .431 slugging percentage and 77 doubles, while ranking fourth in runs scored (295) and batting average (.294).
+Nebraska also ranked third in program history with 270 RBIs (currently sixth), a .431 slugging percentage (currently sixth) and 77 doubles (currently fifth), while ranking fourth with 295 runs scored (currently seventh) and a .294 batting average (currently sixth).

 The Huskers again left their mark in 2013, when the offense played a key role in the Huskers winning an NCAA Regional for the first time in 11 years, advancing to the first NCAA Super Regional appearance in school history and competing in the Women's College World Series for the seventh time in program history.
 Despite facing the toughest non-conference schedule in the country and the 10th-toughest overall schedule, Nebraska continued its assault on the offensive record books in 2013.